lagimik/PartnerCrucible/DigitalAppsandInnovationSolutionArea.md

 :----- | :---------- | :----
 [WhatTheHack on GitHub](https://github.com/microsoft/WhatTheHack) | Community driven openhack resources  | ,,,

+### Containers
+[Container Service Options and Guidance in Azure](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/container-service-options-and-guidance-in-azure/ba-p/3732666) | The main scope of this blog is to evaluate and understand the capabilities and limitations of Azure container services to help you choose the optimal platform for your container deployments. | Tech Community

 ### DevOps

 Source | Description | Notes